-Do not take VORICONAZOLE WOCKHARDT if you are taking any of the following medicines:
+Do not take VTTACK if you are taking any of the following medicines:

-- pimozide (e.g. Orap), a medicine used to treat mental illness. - quinidine (e.g. Kinidin Durules), a medicine used to treat irregular heartbeat. - ivabradine (e.g., Coralan), a medicine used to treat heart problems. - rifampicin (e.g. Rifadin, Rimycin), a medicine used to treat tuberculosis and other infections. - carbamazepine (e.g. Tegretol, Teril), a medicine used to treat seizures. - long-acting barbiturates such as phenobarbitone, medicines used to treat severe insomnia and seizures. - · rifabutin (e.g. Mycobutin) an antibiotic. - ergotamine (e.g. Cafergot) or dihydroergotamine (e.g. Dihydergot), medicines used to treat migraine. - sirolimus (e.g. Rapamune), a medicine used in transplant patients. - efavirenz (e.g. Stocrin) (a medicine used to treat HIV infection) in doses of 400 mg or more once a day. - ritonavir (e.g. Norvir, Kaletra) (a medicine used to treat HIV infection) in doses of 400 mg or more twice a day. - St John's Wort (a herbal medicine).
+- pimozide (e.g. Orap), a medicine used to treat mental illness. - quinidine (e.g. Kinidin Durules), a medicine used to treat irregular heartheat - ivabradine (e.g. Coralan), a medicine used to treat heart problems. - rifampicin (e.g. Rifadin, Rimycin), a medicine used to treat tuberculosis and other infections. - carbamazepine (e.g. Tegretol, Teril), a medicine used to treat seizures. - long-acting barbiturates such as phenobarbital (phenobarbitone), medicines used to treat severe insomnia and seizures. - rifabutin (e.g. Mycobutin) an antibiotic. - ergotamine (e.g. Cafergot) or dihydroergotamine (e.g. Dihydergot), medicines used to treat migraine. - sirolimus (e.g. Rapamune), a medicine used in transplant patients. - efavirenz (e.g. Stocrin) (a medicine used to treat HIV infection) in doses of 400 mg or more once a day. - ritonavir (e.g. Norvir, Kaletra) (a medicine used to treat HIV infection) in doses of 400 mg or more twice a day. - St John's Wort (a herbal medicine). - naloxegol, (e.g., Movantik), a medicine used to treat constipation caused by opioids (narcotic pain medicines). - tolvaptan (e.g., Jinarc, Samsca) used to treat low levels of sodium in your blood or for kidney problems). - venetoclax (e.g., Venclexta), a medicine used to treat blood cancers. - lurasidone (e.g., Latuda), a medicine to treat schizophrenia and bipolar disorder.

-VORICONAZOLE WOCKHARDT should not be given to a child under the age of 2 years.
+VTTACK should not be given to a child under the age of 2 years.